btsimonh/node-addon-tutorial/README.md

+# Modified to test cloning of native objects.

+Clone repo.

+cd VectorExample

+npm install

+This will build VectorExample, and install the modified version of clone from https://github.com/btsimonh/clone/tree/_clone

+then run 'npm start' or node index.js

 # Tutorial to Native Node.js Modules with C++
 A simple tutorial for creating native c++ addons for nodejs using Nan.
 This is the repository for the article series: